PuHuaKuang/webrtcNativeDebug/README.md

-# webrtcNativeDebug
+# webrtc
-m75, webrtc native code debug project for android studio, ubuntu18.04
+vmware ubuntu， for native code debug

+transplant from ios demo to vmware ubuntu demo